-Several articles have been written about donor relationships on our blog.
-We have written about donor stewardship, major gifts, fundraising campaign planning and implementation, and donor acquisition paired with your marketing and development efforts.
-Today, we will discuss how all actions your nonprofit takes are interconnected.
-Every decision and action taken by all segments of your organization will impact every single one of your strategies, so the key focus today is on how to plan your strategies to ensure that they enhance the efforts of the other parts.
+Every decision and action taken by all segments of your organization will impact every single one of your strategies, so it matters how you plan your strategies to ensure that they enhance the efforts of the other parts.
 If done correctly, better contributions, support, and functionality will be achieved.

 Seeking advice in this realm cannot be taken at the surface level.
 There is a lot of advice out there and it is easy to turn your brain off and just do what they say without really deeply considering the implications to your particular organization.
-Don't mindlessly accept what you read.
-Asking for a major gift may impact donor relations, so be sure you are aware of the full reality of what kind of relationship the organization has established with the various departments at play.
+Asking for a major gift may impact donor relations, so be sure you are fully aware of what kind of relationship the organization has established with the various departments at play.
 Other things may include the way in which matching gift programs may impact your website functionality.
 There are many aspects to consider.

 One of the most significant inter-connective relationships is the one between your donor relations and fundraising campaign efforts.
 Relationships always build revenue, but fundraising approaches can also improve better donor relations by raising transparency.
 Below are some helpful tips to better strategize your efforts.